benedfit/patternlab-dotnet/README.md

 ## Under Active Development

-The .NET version of Pattern Lab is in stalled development by [@benedfit](https://twitter.com/benedfit), and is behind the PHP versions.
-Contributions very welcome.
+The .NET version of Pattern Lab is under active development by [@benedfit](https://twitter.com/benedfit).
+It's currently behind the PHP version and not yet actually working.
+Contributions are very welcome!

 ### Getting Started